bongiozzo/musica_mustdie/output/band_manillaroad.md

 # Manilla Road

-Дискография
+## Дискография

-"Invasion" 1980, Heavy Metal
+### "Invasion" 1980, Heavy Metal

+01. The Dream Goes On
+02. Cat And Mouse
+03. Far Side Of The Sun
+04. Street Jammer
+05. The Empire

-"Metal" 1982, Heavy Metal
+### "Metal" 1982, Heavy Metal

+01. Enter The Warrior
+02. Defender
+03. Queen Of The Black Coast
+04. Metal
+05. Out Of Control With Rock & Roll
+06. Cage Of Mirrors
+07. Far Side Of The Sun

-"Mystification" 1987, Heavy Metal
+### "Mystification" 1987, Heavy Metal

-"Out Of The Abyss" 1988, Heavy Metal
+### "Out Of The Abyss" 1988, Heavy Metal

+01. Whitechapel
+02. Rites Of Blood
+03. Out Of The Abyss
+04. Return Of The Old Ones
+05. Black Cauldron
+06. Midnight Meat Train
+07. War In Heaven
+08. Slaughterhouse
+09. Helicon

-"Live Roadkill" 1988, Heavy Metal
+### "Live Roadkill" 1988, Heavy Metal

+01. Dementia
+02. Open The Gates
+03. Mystification
+04. The Deluge
+05. Masque Of The Red Death
+06. Witches Brew
+07. Spirits Of The Dead
+08. Far Side Of The Sun
+09. Death By The Hammer
+10. Shadow In The Black
+11. Hammer Of The Witches
+12. Taken By Storm
+13. Friction In Mass
+14. Rest In Pieces
+15. Isle Of The Dead

-"Crystal Logic (re-issue)" 2002, Heavy Metal
+### "Crystal Logic (re-issue)" 2002, Heavy Metal

-"The Courts Of Chaos (re-issue)" 2002, Heavy Metal "The Circus Maximus (re-issue)" 2002, Heavy Metal "Atlantis Rising (re-issue)" 2002, Heavy Metal
+### "The Courts Of Chaos (re-issue)" 2002, Heavy Metal

+### "The Circus Maximus (re-issue)" 2002, Heavy Metal

+### "Atlantis Rising (re-issue)" 2002, Heavy Metal

-"Spiral Castle (re-issue)" 2002, Heavy Metal
+### "Spiral Castle (re-issue)" 2002, Heavy Metal

 ## Отношения с другими группами